Welcome to the California Institute of the Arts!

 We strongly encourage you to attend the CalArts New Transfer Student Orientation before beginning your first semester of courses.
 This is the best way to become familiar with life at CalArts.
 Orientation is designed to assist with the transition from your previous school to CalArts.
 During this session, you will learn about the CalArts' residency and breadth requirements, transfer credit information, Critical Studies requirements and what classes you will need to complete, and who to contact for academic advising.

 Students can sign-up for Critical Studies classes taught by Critical Studies faculty online.
-All other courses, such as métier courses, must be signed up in person, during class sign-up times.
+All other courses, such as métier courses, must be signed up in person, during in-person registration times.

 The Herb Alpert School of Music contacts incoming transfer students directly in order to schedule individual transcript review sessions with a School of Music administrator.
 These sessions take place near the beginning of Orientation week.
 If you are a transfer student and have not been contacted by August 20 in order to schedule such a session, please contact the School of Music to inquire.